 Monitoring Chromium(VI) Emissions

-In addition to complying with Germany’s regulations on chromium(IV) emissions, the exhaust air released from the chrome coating plant at Thyssenkrupp's Andernach location is also regularly subjected to regulatory inspections regarding its chromium(VI) content.
+In addition to complying with Germany’s regulations on chromium(VI) emissions, the exhaust air released from the chrome coating plant at ThyssenKrupp's Andernach location is also regularly subjected to regulatory inspections regarding its chromium(VI) content.

 It is important to note that this type of sampling measurement only provides an integrated value of the Cr(VI) content across the long sampling period.
 From this value, regulatory officials are unable to determine whether there are concentration peaks during this time that exceed the limit value.